Mary Hardy (comedian): Swearing on live television

-Hardy was suspended from Penthouse Club in late 1974 for swearing.
-This happened twice: once when she was pretending to buzz out swear words with a buzzer device, and a second time when she was karate chopping bricks.
+In her memoir Bloodbath, Patricia Edgar writes 'In 1974, broadcaster Mary Hardy [was] suspended by the ABCB for accidentally using the word fuck on live television.'
+This happened twice, on Penthouse Club, on 10 August and 7 December of that year.
+On one occasion, she was pretending to buzz out swear words with a buzzer device, and on another, she was karate chopping bricks.
+Critics, such as the Melbourne Age's John Pinkney, condemned Channel 7 for allowing the ABCB to penalise Hardy.
+Frank Hardy claimed credit for contacting the Prime Minister, Gough Whitlam, and asking him to bring pressure to bear to have her suspension lifted.

-In early 1975, she told Jim Murphy of Listener-In TV that 'I know that if my mother were alive she would have been very disappointed in me, and that alone makes me regret it deeply,' adding:
+In early 1975, she told Jim Murphy of Listener-In TV that 'I know that if my mother were alive she would have been very disappointed in me, and that alone makes me regret it deeply.’
+However she explained her behaviour by adding:

 You can't do a three-and-a-half-hour live, ad-lib television show like Penthouse with an empty head.
 Your mind is crammed with a jumble of thoughts, all ready to burst out when an opportunity presents itself...
 It's instant reaction all the way.

 Death

-Hardy committed suicide between 4 and 7 January 1985, and was buried in the Cheltenham Memorial Park.
+Hardy suicided between 4 and 7 January 1985, and was buried in the Cheltenham Memorial Park.

 Family and tributes

-In 1987 Hardy's brother Frank wrote a play celebrating her life, Mary Lives!, which was staged at Melbourne's Malthouse Theatre.
+Hardy's brother Frank wrote a play celebrating her life, Mary Lives!, which was staged at Melbourne's Malthouse Theatre in 1992.
+The play starred Mary-Anne Fahey as Mary.

 In February 2008 ABC TV broadcast a 30-minute documentary on Hardy's life entitled IOU: Mary Hardy.

 Her grandniece is Australian writer and media personality Marieke Hardy.